mitsukacke2285/drug_discovery_repo/README.md

 4. docking into unknown binding site(s)

 # Requirements/packages needed to be installed
-Biopython, Gnina, MDAnalysis, Numpy, OpenBabel, OpenMM, Os, PDBFixer, Requests, Rdkit utils, Scrubber, Subprocess
+Biopython, Gnina, MDAnalysis, Numpy, OpenBabel, OpenMM, Os, PDBFixer, Requests, Rdkit utils, Scrubber, Subprocess, a list of SMILES of compounds to be prepared for docking as a csv file
 NOTE: This workflow was run in WSL (Windows Subsystem for linux).

 # Installation